T0ngChen/Optimal_design_raking/README.md

-# Optimal-design-of-generalised-raking
-sim of the optimal design for raking
+# Optimal design for the generalised raking estimator in two-phase sampling